ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The libraries handle two things for you, which is useful:

 - Authentication - exchanging your keys for tokens, whether it be legacy authentication or IAM.
 - Retry logic - the libraries can be configured to retry API calls that exceeded your provisioned capacity.
-If configured this way, they pause and reattempt the API call multiple times with exponential back-off
+If configured this way, they pause and reattempt the API call multiple times with exponential back-off.

-Retrying such API calls is sensible if you have a temporary and unexpected elevation in traffic, but if you are routinely exceeding your provisioned capacity, no amount of retrying gets the database work done - you need more capacity!
+Retrying such API calls is sensible if you have a temporary and unexpected elevation in traffic.
+If you are routinely exceeding your provisioned capacity, no amount of retrying gets the database work done - you need more capacity!
 {: note}

 That's the end of this part.
 The next part is called *Querying*.